roundcube/roundcubemail/plugins/message_security_info/README.md

 - **Alignment is not PSL-based.** Subdomain/equality only; it does not compute organizational domains via the Public Suffix List, so it is neither a full DMARC alignment check nor aware of registrable-domain boundaries.
+- **Submission detection trusts your own server's `Received` header,** and the single-hop rule is what keeps a message from claiming to be yours.
+A server that hands local mail to a separate delivery agent adds a second hop and is simply not recognised — the safe direction to be wrong in.
+A server that lets an authenticated user write any `From:` they like is not detectable from the message, which is why nothing is ever promoted to a pass by this route.
 - **The icon is a summary, not a policy decision.** With no DKIM or DMARC result to weigh against it, an SPF-only pass is green even though SPF does not authenticate the visible From address; the per-check breakdown in the popup